Registered Dietitian (RD)

 - Completed a minimum of a bachelor’s degree at a US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

-- Completed an ACEND-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
-Typically, a practice program will run six to 12 months in length and will include classes in foodservice systems management, business, economics, computer science, culinary arts, sociology, communications, biochemistry, physiology, microbiology, anatomy and chemistry plus a dietetic internship.
+- Completed over 1200 hours in an ACEND-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
+Typically, a practice program will run six to 12 months in length and will include classes in foodservice systems management, business, economics, computer science, culinary arts, sociology, organic chemistry communications, biochemistry, physiology, microbiology, anatomy and chemistry plus a dietetic internship.

 - Passed a rigorous national examination administered by the Commission on Dietetic Registration (CDR).